mckeon-ben/particle-pushers/README.md

 ## Available Pushers

-All lab frame pushers are second-order accurate in the lab time step $\Delta t$.
-Similarly, all comoving frame pushers are second-order accurate in the proper time step $\Delta \tau$.
+All pushers are second-order accurate, with lab-frame methods advancing in lab time and comoving-frame methods advancing in proper time.

 ### Lab frame